aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### DECOUPLING MODES (AGAIN)

-Layers and use cases can be decoupled in different modes:
+Layers and UCs can be decoupled in different modes:

 - **Source level.**
   We control the dependencies between source code modules.
 So that changes to one module do not force change or recompilation of others.